 Background of Pastel Nagomi Art

-Pastel Nagomi Art (PNA) was founded by Mr Hosoya Norikatsu in 2002, is a unique art form that utilizes pastels as the medium to create beautiful, warm and gentle-toned artwork.
+Pastel Nagomi Art (PNA), founded by Mr. Hosoya Norikatsu in 2002, is a unique art form that utilizes pastels as the medium to create beautiful and gentle-toned artwork.
 Mr. Hosoya aimed to develop a simple but distinctive technique that would make art accessible to people of all ages, from the very young to the young at heart.
-It is intended as an art form for ordinary individuals, where they can create beautiful pieces within a short time frame of around 20 minutes, making it a convenient and enjoyable activity.
+PNA is intended as an art form for ordinary individuals, where they can create beautiful pieces within a short time frame of around 20 minutes, making it a convenient and enjoyable activity.

 Finding inner peace through Art!

 Audrey Ng, the founder of Art Peace, has been dedicated to popularizing Pastel Nagomi Art (PNA) in Singapore and successful in reaching a diverse audience through various workshops and events since its establishment in 2017.

 Over the years, Art Peace has conducted more than 500 workshops, engaging participants from different backgrounds, including pre-schools, secondary schools, corporate setups, birthday parties, elderly care centers, special needs schools, cancer support centers, and even inmates at the Singapore Prisons.
 The workshops have allowed new trainees to observe and assist in conducting basic workshops, gaining valuable field experience, and improving their PNA skills and facilitation abilities.